 In my short period in post I have witnessed and recognised the dedication, effort and commitment of volunteer officers from across the nine counties of Ulster who are working earnestly for the promotion of Gaelic Games and culture in the province.
 Be it on full council or through serving on sub committees the contribution of these individuals as immense and we are forever grateful to them.
-Comhairle Uladh staff collectively ensure that we are addressing the issues and challenges that are placed before us, while at the same time offering their services in support of counties, clubs, members and volunteers throughout Ulster.
+Comhairle Uladh staff collectively ensure that we are addressing the before us, while at the same time offering their services in support volunteers throughout Ulster.

 Micheal Ó hOsain has completed his first term as Uachtarán Comhairle Uladh.
-I personally thank him for the tremendous support he has given to me during my first weeks in office and, more generally, Michael has served the Council diligently over the past year and is a respected member of numerous committees including Coiste A strong supporter of hurling, he gives generously of his time and if his diary permits he will without hesitation represent the Council at functions across Ulster and beyond as he works tirelessly to promote our affairs.
+I personally thank him for the tremendous support he has given to me during my first weeks in office and, more generally, Michael has served the Council diligently over the past vear and is a respected member of numerous committees including Coiste Bainisti Naisunta and Ard Comhairle A strong supporter of hurling, he gives generously of his time and if his diary permits he will without itation represent the Council at functions across Ulster and beyond affairs.
 He is a tremendous leader of a well respected and outward looking organisation.